HaotianZhao99/haotianzhao99.github.io/_projects/mlmvisualization.md

 Multilevel modeling (MLM), also known as hierarchical linear modeling or mixed-effects modeling, is a sophisticated statistical approach designed to analyze hierarchically structured or nested data.
 This method has become increasingly vital in social science research, particularly when dealing with data organized across multiple levels of analysis.

 ## Simpson's Paradox and the Need for MLM
-One of the most compelling reasons to employ multilevel modeling is its ability to address Simpson's paradox.
-This statistical phenomenon occurs when a trend that appears in several groups of data disappears or reverses when these groups are combined.
+One of the most compelling reasons to employ multilevel modeling (MLM) is its ability to address Simpson's paradox, a counterintuitive statistical phenomenon that highlights the complex nature of hierarchical data structures.
+This paradox occurs when a trend or relationship that appears consistently in several groups of data either disappears or, more strikingly, reverses direction when these groups are combined or analyzed at an aggregate level.

+The paradox fundamentally demonstrates how relationships between variables can be profoundly influenced by the level at which data is analyzed.
+It reveals that what appears true at one level of analysis may be false at another, challenging our intuitive understanding of causality and correlation.
+This makes it particularly problematic for researchers who need to draw accurate conclusions from nested or hierarchically structured data.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">